-Gameplaywright Press is the proud publisher of these books about games and stories:
+Gameplaywright Press is the proud publisher of these books about games, stories, and creative business:

 A collection of koans, lessons, and observations about games, game design, and play, this book contains 140 Things to talk about when we talk about games.
 Renowned and beloved writer and game designer Robin Laws called it:

 “An unholy mixture of helpful guidebook and jabbing provocation, it will earn its right to rattle around your brain.
 It is essential reading for designer, critic, and straight-up rank ‘n’ file gamer alike.”

 Things We Think About Games is available now.